 It's no secret that passing from severe dehydration would be extremely unpleasant.
 You'd feel dry, tired, weak, and it would continue to be that way for what feels like an eternity before you finally expire.
 But have you ever wondered what dying of thirst is really like?
 How it works, and what exactly happens to your body?
 It may be a decidedly grim prospect, but in a scientific way, it can be considered sort of fascinating.

-So, maybe you have a bit of morbid curiosity.
-Maybe you even asked yourself can you die of thirst, really?
+Maybe you have a bit of morbid curiosity.
+Maybe you even asked yourself if you can really perish from dehydration.
 Well, the answer to that one is yes, you can.
 But your other questions and curiosities will take a more scientific eye.
 You just have to follow your thirst for knowledge - we won't leave you high and dry.

-It’s commonly said that you can die within days of no water.
-While that does happen sometimes, it can actually take you a week or more to die from thirst!
-Sometimes you can go even longer, though you'll likely be unconcious.
-It all depends on how much you weigh, your health, and your environment.
+It’s commonly said that you can perish within days without consuming water.
+While that does happen sometimes, it can actually take you a week or more.
+Sometimes you can go even longer, though you'll not be conscious long enough to know it.

-If you’re planning on saying some witty or profound words before you pass from thirst-death, forget about it.
-You might not be able to say a thing at all.
-That is because, before you die, one thing that happens is your tongue will start to swell up.
+If you’re planning on saying some witty or profound words before you pass from thirst, forget about it.
+You might not be able to say anything at all.
+That is because, before you perish, one thing that happens is your tongue will start to swell up.